Stranded Rohingya pulled to shore by sympathetic Indonesians

 "We were sad seeing kids and pregnant women stranded at sea," he added.

-The Rohingya would be checked by medical staff to ensure they were virus-free, according to Aceh's rescue agency.
+The Rohingya would be checked by medical staff to ensure they were free of the coronavirus, according to Aceh's rescue agency.

 "It's a credit to the community in Aceh who pushed hard and took risks so that these children, women and men could be brought to shore.
 They have shown the best of humanity."